Goiás: Infrastructure

 In 2017, the state had a total road network of 96,642.1 km, including municipal, state and federal roads.
 As of December 2021, Goiás owned, in addition to municipal roads, 21,212.67 km of Goiás state roads and 2,094.3 km of federal roads.
 There are more than 13,000 km of paved roads and about 1,200 km are duplicated highways.
-The BR-060 has more than 520 km duplicated between Brasilia, Goiânia and Jataí.
+The BR-060 has more than 520 km duplicated between Brasília, Goiânia and Jataí.
 The BR-050 is almost entirely duplicated in the state, with more than 200 km of highways between Cristalina and the border with Minas Gerais.
 The BR-153 between Goiânia and the border with Minas Gerais is also duplicated, in addition to the highways that connect Goiânia with the BR-070.
 Duplication of highways in the state began in the 2000s and has been constantly evolving ever since.
 There is currently a project to duplicate the BR-153 between Anápolis and the border with Tocantins.

 Highways in the Brazilian Highway System include BR-020, BR-040, BR-050, BR-060, BR-070, BR-080, Rodovia Transbrasiliana (BR-153), BR-158, BR-251, BR-364, BR-414, BR-452; additionally, over 60 state highways run through the state.

 Modernization work will soon get under way at Santa Genoveva Airport in the northeast side of Goiânia.
 With nominal yearly capacity of 600,000 passengers, in 2004 it received 950,000.
 With its new terminal, it will be able to handle up to 2 million users a year.
 Air traffic in Goiás has several airports.
-An airbase has been built in Anápolis for supersonic aircraft of the Brazilian Air Force.
+An airbase has been built in Anápolis for the supersonic aircraft of the Brazilian Air Force.

 There is only a waterway on the Paranaíba River, and its main port is São Simão, which forms part of the Hidrovia Tietê-Paraná.

 One of the most important railways in the state is the Ferrovia Norte-Sul (North-South Railway).
 On March 4, 2021, the section between São Simão (GO) and Estrela d'Oeste (SP) entered into operation.
 In São Simão, a terminal with a static capacity of 42,000 tons and the capacity to process 5.5 million tons of soybeans, corn and soybean meal per year was built.
 On May 29, 2021, the first railway composition loaded with soybeans departed from the multimodal terminal of Rio Verde (GO), bound for the Port of Santos.
 This trip marked the inauguration of the section between Rio Verde and São Simão (GO) with just over 200 km.